LukeShortCloud/rootpages/src/automation/ansible.rst

 Until Loops
 '''''''''''

-Do-Until loops can be used to continuely run a check and verify it's completion.
+Do-Until loops can be used to continually run a check and verify it's completion.

 -  **until** = The logic of the ``until`` loop.
 The typical use case is to check the output of a registered variable or do a Jinja lookup.
 When the condition is not met, the module runs again.
 When the condition is met, the module finishes and moves onto the next task.
 -  retries = The number of times to retry the loop until marking the task as failed.
 Default: 3.